 The outstanding batsmanship of captain Ricky Ponting is still a big plus for the Australian team and they are still the number one side in the world, but they are nowhere near the team they were three years ago and England under new captain, Kevin Pietersen have a great chance to regain the coveted urn.

-- Pakistan v West Indies T20 Odds Betting is tight for crucial Group 2 match
+- England v India 3rd Test Odds Betting is tight for crucial match at the Rose Bowl